spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 - swap time: refers to the operations and time during which swap from write to read happens.
 - read time: refers to the operations and time during which a read operation happens.
-- chunkified: turning a large file of N bytes into N / CHUNKSIZE chunks
+- chunkified: turning a large file of N bytes into N / CHUNKSIZE chunks.

 Here are the parts that we wrote, and a brief explanation of how they work.